Serve static assets with an efficient cache policy

 Drupal

-Set the Browser and proxy cache maximum age in the Administration > Configuration > Development page.
-See Drupal performance resources.
+Set the Browser and proxy cache maximum age in the Administration » Configuration » Development page.
+Read about Drupal cache and optimizing for performance.

 Joomla